Master of / Postgraduate Diploma in Professional Accounting (Mixed-mode)

 For the MPA

-Depending on their study pace, students should normally be able to complete the programme full-time in 1 year and part-time in 2 years with a maximum study period of 4 years.
+Depending on their study pace, students should normally be able to complete the programme full-time in 1 year and part-time in 2 years.

 For the PgDPA

-Students should normally be able to complete the programme full-time and part-time in 1-1.5 years with a maximum study period of 2 years.
+Students should normally be able to complete the programme full-time or part-time in 1 to 1.5 years.

 The programme offers structured progression patterns, and you are highly encouraged to follow the pattern to benefit from a cohort-based study and to graduate within 1 year for the full-time option, or within 2 years for the part-time option.

-Current students can refer to the Definitive Programme Document for more details of the programme.
+Current students can refer to the Programme Requirement Document for more details of the programme.

 From late September to April of each year.
 Please refer to Study @ PolyU website for the application deadlines of individual programmes.